 Basic Structure of Makita Engines

-As a sub-licensee of MAN Diesel & Turbo, which holds over an 80% worldwide share of marine low-speed engines, Makita Corporation mostly builds engines for 10,000 to 40,000 ton class ocean-going vessels.
+As the maker of MAN B&W engine, which holds over an 80% worldwide share of marine low-speed engines, Makita Corporation mostly builds engines for 10,000 to 40,000 ton class ocean-going vessels.
 They are characteristically two-stroke crosshead diesel engines.
 Thanks to the reliability of our technology and impeccable track record over many years, the engines built by Makita Corporation have come to hold a worldwide top share for small bore engines.

 The Mainstream of Low-Speed Two-Stroke Diesel Engines